So You Think You Pulled a Hammy! Now What…

 Seeing a physical therapist can help you identify the likely cause of your hamstring injury; from form, to weak muscle groups, or tight muscles, or a combination of factors.
 Your PT will educate you on how to help heal your hammy and help prevent another injury.
 S/he will work with you to show you helpful stretches and exercises to help keep you loose and also strengthen any weak areas.
 Your physical therapist will also guide you on how and when to return to activity so you don’t risk re-injury.

 Whether you’re dealing with a pulled hammy or any one of a ton of other issues, Body One Physical Therapy is ready to help!
-We’re locally-owned and operated, with four locations serving Central Indiana: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+We’re locally-owned and operated, with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 Our team of dedicated, caring physical therapists works with clients of all ages and activity levels.
 Don’t accept pain and injury as a life sentence, call us today and let us help you live your best life!